Arantxa Rus: 2009

-Rus failed at Hobart and Australian Open qualifying.
-Then she played some qualifying matches on few tournaments, but with no success.
-On the clay-court season, she found her game and in Marbella, she passed through the qualifying rounds, won in the first round, but lost to third seed Kaia Kanepi.
-A bigger result came at Roland Garros, where she started as world No. 142.
-She passed through the qualifying rounds, won her first-round match against Olivia Sanchez 6–1, 6–1 but then lost to Yaroslava Shvedova 0–6, 2–6.
+Rus failed in the qualifyings at Hobart, and the Australian Open.
+At Roland Garros, where she started as world No. 142, she passed through the qualifying rounds, won her first-round match against Olivia Sanchez 6–1, 6–1 but then lost to Yaroslava Shvedova 0–6, 2–6.

 She played a few more tournaments without much success.
-Then, in the end of the season, she won ten of eleven matches.
-First, at ITF Poitiers, she passed through the qualifying rounds, won matches against third seed Alexandra Dulgheru and Séverine Beltrame before losing in the quarterfinals to Pauline Parmentier.
-Then she played at ITF Nantes where she won the title without dropping a set through the tournament, with a two-set victory against Renata Voráčová in the final.
+In the end of the season, she won ten of eleven matches.
+First, at the ITF Poitiers, she passed through the qualifying rounds, won matches against third seed Alexandra Dulgheru and Séverine Beltrame before losing in the quarterfinals to Pauline Parmentier.
+Then, she played at an ITF event in Nantes where she won the title without dropping a set through the tournament, with a two-set victory against Renata Voráčová in the final.

 She ended the year with a win–loss record of 37–24.

 2010

 Rus failed at the qualifying rounds of the Hobart International and the Australian Open.
-She played few tournaments but her biggest result was in Marbella when she qualified to the first round.
-Then in Estoril she passed three qualifying round, won two matches in main draw but lost to Sorana Cîrstea.
-She lost at the US Open qualifying second round to Wimbledon junior champion Kristýna Plíšková, in three sets.
-She played at Koddaert Ladies Open.
-In the first round, she overcame eighth seed Tathiana Garbin, and in the second round was better than Michaëlla Krajicek.
-She lost in the quarterfinals to No. 2 seed Timea Bacsinszky, in two sets.
-Then she played qualifying at the Luxembourg Open, but she lost in first round to No. 5 seed Sorana Cîrstea, in three stes.
-Later, she played in the Real Tennis Masters Rotterdam final against Michaëlla Krajicek, but lost in straight sets.
+In Estoril, she passed three qualifying rounds and won two matches in main draw, but lost to Sorana Cîrstea.
+She lost at the US Open in the second qualifying round to Wimbledon junior champion Kristýna Plíšková, in three sets.
+At the Koddaert Ladies Open, she overcame eighth seed Tathiana Garbin in the first round, and in the second was better than Michaëlla Krajicek, before losing in the quarterfinals to second seed Timea Bacsinszky, in straight sets.
+In the qualifying for the Luxembourg Open, she lost in the first round to No. 5 seed Sorana Cîrstea, in three sets.
+Later, she competed in the Tennis Masters Rotterdam final against Michaëlla Krajicek, but lost in straight sets.
 She ended the year with a win–loss record of 33–26.